freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 .. note::

-   To decrypt a VeraCrypt drive on a Windows or Mac workstation, you need to have the *VeraCrypt* software installed.
-If you are unsure if you have the software installed or how to use it, ask your administrator, or see the `Freedom of the Press Foundation guide <https://freedom.press/training/encryption-toolkit-media-makers/veracrypt-guide/>`__ for working with VeraCrypt.
+   To decrypt a VeraCrypt drive on a Windows or Mac workstation, you need to have the VeraCrypt software installed.
+If you are unsure if you have the software installed or how to use it, ask your Administrator, or see the `Freedom of the Press Foundation guide <https://freedom.press/training/encryption-toolkit-media-makers/veracrypt-guide/>`__ for working with VeraCrypt.